brendena/NanoConnect/README.md

-# Nano Connected
+# Nano Connect

 ## What is it

-Nano Connected is a relay server that allows you to use the RPC server from a browser or from a terminal.
+Nano Connect is a relay server that allows you to use the RPC server from a browser or from a terminal without any costs.